natenka/pyneng-book-en/docs/source/exercises/19_exercises.rst

     O        10.30.0.0/24 [110/20] via 192.168.100.1, 07:12:03, Ethernet0/0

-Commands in file can be in any order.
+Commands can be written to a file in any order.

-To complete task you can create any additional functions and use functions created in previous tasks.
+To complete the task, you can create any additional functions, as well as use the functions created in previous tasks.

-Check function with devices from device.yaml file and *commands* dictionary
+Check the operation of the function on devices from the devices.yaml file and the commands dictionary

 .. code:: python

-    # This dictionary is only needed to check code operation, you can change IP addresses in it
+    # This dictionary is only needed to check the operation of the code;
+    # you can change the IP addresses in it.
-    # test takes addresses from device.yaml file
+    # The test takes addresses from the devices.yaml file
     commands = {
         "192.168.100.3": ["sh ip int br", "sh ip route | ex -"], "192.168.100.1": ["sh ip int br", "sh int desc"],